nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 ![DTC](/assets/img/blogs/2021_12_17/7_DTC_19_subfunctions.png)

 ### 7.2.
 Data Identifier
-Data Identifier(DID) is logical number used to address specific data storage location.
+A Data Identifier (DID) is is logical number used to address specific data storage location available in the ECU memory.
+DID is used for various diagnostic use-cases such as:
+- Measurement, Dynamic, Live Data
+- Stored Data
+- Identification
+- IO Control
+- ECU Configuration, Variant Coding
+- Freeze Frame / Snapshot Data
+- …
+Normally some Data Identifier(DID)s shall be configured as related to specific DTC and a snapshot of their value is stored when DTC is logged.

 ## 8. Flashing (reprogramming)
-  A list of diagnostic services shall be used in flashing operation to provide a defined sequences/interfaces, that handle software update process(i.e. preprogramming state transition, communication interface preparation, transmission and programming of received data into flash memory).
+  A list of diagnostic services shall be used in flashing operation to provide a defined sequences/interfaces, that handle software update process(i.e. pre-programming state transition, communication interface preparation, transmission and programming of received data into flash memory).
 <figure>
   <img src="/assets/img/blogs/2021_12_17/8_app_boot_state_machine.jpg" alt="State transition between application and bootloader software">
   <figcaption>State transition between application and bootloader software</figcaption>